lovetheory/nkc2/README.md

 - `query_functions.js` is the database wrapper
 - `api_functions.js` contains all the API functions.
 They are called before serving API/HTML requests
 - `im_functions.js` contains wrapper for ImageMagick binaries.

+## On ElasticSearch
+- `node elasticDaemon.js` to start a REPL
+- setupIndex() to delete all indexed documents from ES, then recreate the index, then mark all threads in ArangoDB as unindexed
+- enableIndexing() to start copying documents from ArangoDB into ES